-We present an 8-day trip, including travelling days, to discover on foot the most beautiful natural attractions of the island.
-Also, we will learn about its history and we will savour its delicious food, completing a trip that will make us live a very intense and a very special experience.
+We present a 8-day trip, including travelling days, to discover by foot the most beautiful natural attractions of the island of El Hierro.
+We will also learn about the island’s history and we savour delicious local delicacies, so completing our energetic, rewarding and very special journey.

 Small is beautiful.
-And El Hierro, with 268,71 Km2 is the smallest of the Canary Islands (If we don´t include the islets of the Chinijo Archipelago).
-Yes, it is a beautiful island.
-But don´t be deceived by its size, that will not be an impediment to enjoy the dramatic landscapes by walking in one of those places increasingly scarce around the word, where nature remains untouched.
-And this is not counting its underwater treasures… Do you know that El Hierro is considered one of the best places to do scuba diving?
-But we hope you still have some energy left, because we came here to do some walking!
+And El Hierro, at 268,71 Km2 is the smallest of the Canary Islands (If we don´t include the islets of the Chinijo Archipelago).
+But don´t be deceived by its modest size, as this is definitely not impediment to enjoying the dramatic landscapes we encounter on an island where nature remains untouched.
+And this is before we consider its underwater treasures… Do you know that El Hierro is considered one of the best places to go scuba diving?
+But we hope you still have some energy left, as we came here to do some walking!
 El Hierro is a wonder for walkers.
-It is the most southern and western island of the archipelago, the most rural and the wildest, what give and special character to the island.
+It is the most southern and western island of the archipelago, the most rural and the wildest, which gives the island its special character.

 El Hierro is the most southern and western island of the archipelago and it is a Unesco Biosphere Reserve.

 Its geological morphology is very complex due to its volcanic origins.
 It has a main mountain range with Pico de Malpaso (1.501 m) being its highest peak, and dividing the island in two halves, one to the south and the other to the north.
 The coastline is quite steep, with numerous imponent cliffs.